Scott Burcham

-Scott Hunter Burcham (born June 17, 1993) is an American-Israeli professional baseball shortstop for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
+Scott Hunter Burcham (born June 17, 1993) is an American-Israeli former professional baseball shortstop.
 He also plays for Team Israel.

 In high school, Burcham was named the top defensive shortstop in the Greater Los Angeles Area by the Los Angeles Times.
 In college at Sacramento State, he was voted to the 2015 Preseason All-Western Athletic Conference Team.
 He was drafted by the Colorado Rockies in the 25th round of the 2015 Major League Baseball Draft.

 Burcham started at shortstop for Israel at the 2017 World Baseball Classic qualifier.
 He played for Team Israel at the 2017 World Baseball Classic.
 In November 2019, he obtained Israeli citizenship so that he could play for Team Israel at the 2020 Summer Olympics.
 He played shortstop for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.